Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - While looking for flags you can simply type `ls` to see if there is a flag in the current directory or you can navigate around in directories like:

 - `cd /var/www/` and then `cd html`

+- Or go directly into the wordpress folder: `cd /var/www/html/wordpress | cat wp-config.php`